 Note that the assumptions which come packaged with Voyant (with the exception of the Market Assumptions) are just placeholders and are not updated by us, other than changes that relate to legislation.
 We recommend that you review and decide what assumptions should be used as a firm, prior to use.

-System Preferences (the settings which serve as a template of default values for future client cases) can only be set in Adviser at present, unless your firm has a white labelled version of the software.
-If your subscription doesn't have a white label, client cases created in AdviserGo will initially use the Voyant default assumptions.
+Subscription Preferences (the settings which serve as a template of default values for future client cases) can be set by self-managed by Subscription Owners or Managers or set via a white labelled version of the software.
+If Subscription Preferences have not been edited for your subscription, new client cases will initially use the Voyant default assumptions.
 These can be edited in Plan Settings.

-For client cases created in Adviser, the preferences which can be found in Plan Settings in AdviserGo are the same as the client-specific Plan Preferences in Voyant Adviser.
+For client cases originally created in Adviser, the preferences which can be found in Plan Settings in AdviserGo will be the same as the client-specific Plan Preferences set in Voyant Adviser.

 View and edit plan settings in AdviserGo